CitadelStronghold/smart-backspace/README.md

 ## Details

 The extension monitors for backspaces and erases the current line if it is concluded that the line is empty or filled with whitespace.

+There is a special edge-case exclusion for backspaces introduced by the `trimTrailingWhitespace` editor option.